UP | HOME

 3. Interpolation

 Most visualization tools directly support Hermite spline interpolation between points, and will happily use use the derivative information in the solution to connect the widely separated red dots in the adaptive solution with smooth curves.
 So it is rare that we wish to do interpolation simply to connect dots.
 More common is the need to "line up" two solutions on the same \(t\) values for some other reason.
-MRKISS can do both Hermite and linear interpolation:
+The most common use case is Hermite interpolation:

 three_body_interp_adapt_path.png